Home

 When I work with my clients, I listen to how they speak.
 As much as possible, I use the author's words and phrases verbatim.
 When I write or edit the copy, I mimic the author's speech pattern and style.

 For instance, if my client uses short sentences, I use short sentences.
-If my client uses long, sophisticated words, I use big, sophisticated words.
+If my client uses long, sophisticated words, I use long, sophisticated words.

 I also keep in mind the author's target market.
-The way to speak to a mainstream audience will be different than speaking to, say, a corporate audience.
+The way to speak to a mainstream audience will be different from speaking to, say, a corporate audience.

 "I never thought I would end up needing food stamps.
 I thought about what my family and friends would think if they knew I was living on food stamps.
 It was gut-wrenching.
 I felt so ashamed.
 But it also was cleansing.
 It forced me to face the truth that I had no money."

 In contrast, this client has a more sophisticated style.
-He is targetting corporate leaders and executives.
+He is targeting corporate leaders and executives:

 "We specialize in identifying and securing dynamic, high-impact leaders for premier companies.
 We have successfully conducted executive and leader search assignments for companies in a range of industries, from start-ups to Fortune 500 firms worldwide."